USS Petrof Bay: Philippines campaign

 In the chaos following the immediate aftermath of the kamikaze attacks, a Yokosuka D4Y "Judy" dive bomber dove out of the cloud cover to the port side of Petrof Bay, catching the carrier's crew by surprise.
 The aircraft strafed the carrier as it dove, and released its bomb unmolested by anti-aircraft fire, which still missed to the carrier's starboard.
 Thereafter, it disengaged and flew off.

 At 09:10, having been delayed considerably by kamikazes attempting to harry "Taffy 1", the special strike group proceeded northwards, reaching the vicinity of the battle at around 10:00.
 By then, Kurita had been discouraged by the American resistance, and was withdrawing eastwards.
 Petrof Bay's Avengers made torpedo runs against the battleships Kongō, Haruna, and Nagato, with two Avengers even attempting to strike the largest battleship ever launched, the super battleship Yamato.
 The crew of VC-76 reported one probable hit on Yamato, two probable hits on Nagato, two hits on Kongō, as well as one hit on an unidentified cruiser.
 However, the veracity of these claims are certainly dubitable, considering that the Japanese never recorded said torpedo "hits".

 In the meantime, her Wildcats strafed the Japanese fleet, with apparent greater success than during the first special strike.
 Remarkably, despite the limited damage inflicted by the second special strike, none of her aircraft were lost to enemy fire.
 However, as they proceeded back from their strikes, the returning aircraft were dangerously low on fuel.
-Some of her Wildcats diverted to Tacloban, were they were harried by friendly anti-aircraft fire.
+Some of her Wildcats diverted to Tacloban, where they were harried by friendly anti-aircraft fire.
 In addition, some of her Avengers diverted to Fanshaw Bay of "Taffy 3" and Ommaney Bay of "Taffy 2", with one of her Avengers landing with less than 10 gal of fuel remaining.
 Four of her aircraft opted to try to return to Petrof Bay, the two Avengers that had made their run against Yamato, as well as two Wildcats.
 Three of those aircraft landed on her flight deck successfully, with one of the Avengers being forced to ditch into the ocean within sight of the carrier.

 At 15:30, Petrof Bay launched a final strike to harass the retreating Center Force.
 After rendezvousing with the other aircraft of "Taffy 1", the aircraft proceed to the San Bernardino Strait, where it encountered the Mogami-class cruiser Kumano, whereupon her Avengers made torpedo runs against the cruiser.
 The apparently overeager pilots recorded two torpedo hits and one probable torpedo hit, when in reality the cruiser suffered only minor damage.
 Her final strike was forced to also divert to Tacloban, as their fuel was insufficient to return to "Taffy 1".
 Thus, Petrof Bay was left with only two Avengers onboard.